 HOW TO PRAY IN ISLAM STEP BY STEP

 It is obligatory upon all adult Muslims and highly suggested for children aged ten and above, to complete their daily prayers rendering to the method the Prophet (PBUH) did it in order for them to be effective.
 It is said that communication with Allah will carry life to the beseeching and bring them valor.
 Muslims have faith that Allah talks to us through the Holy Qur’an, and Salah is our way of connecting to Allah.
-Whether you’re just inquiring as to how Muslims pray or if you’re considering to study for yourself, it’s never too early to start.
+Whether you’re just inquiring as to how Muslims pray or if you’re considering studying for yourself, it’s never too early to start.

-It is must to be ritually pure before you go begin praying.
+It is a must to be ritually pure before you go begin praying.
 If you’re not, it’s compulsory to perform Wudu “ablution” before you do.
 If since your previous prayer, you have urinated, defecated, passed gas, bled overly, or fallen asleep genuinely, you need to do wudu.
 Having cleaned yourself by Wudu, you may continue to make Salah.
-You must assure that you have an uncontaminated body, a tidy place to pray, and that you are wearing clean clothes.
+You must assure that you have an uncontaminated body, a tidy place to pray and that you are wearing clean clothes.

 The method to offer Salah has the following steps:

 Stand straight fronting the Qiblah.
 This position is called Qiyam

 Make Niyah (objective) in your heart for the prayer.